Katya Jones: Tour

-Jones took part in the national Strictly Come Dancing - The Live Tour in 2017.
+Jones took part in the national Strictly Come Dancing – The Live Tour in 2024.

-In 2021, it was announced she would be appearing with Neil Jones at Donahey's Dancing with The Stars Weekends in 2022.
+In 2024, it was announced she would be appearing at Donahey's Dancing with The Stars Weekends in 2025.

-Other TV appearances
+Other television appearances

-In 2021, Jones appeared on CBBC's Saturday Mash Up where she was "super slimed", being covered in 20 buckets of gunge after a vote by viewers.
-In March 2022, she appeared in the show again and was gunged for a second time, in what was described as one of the biggest super slimes ever.

 She appeared as a contestant in Celebrity Masterchef in 2022.

+In April 2023, she appeared in series five of Celebrity Hunted, partnered with Olympic snowboarder Aimee Fuller, and was eliminated in the fifth episode.
+In 2025, Jones, alongside fellow Strictly professional Nancy Xu, starred in the short film Dakota Stone.

 Stage performances

 Jones starred in the dance show Somnium: A Dancer's Dream, directed and choreographed by Neil Jones.
 The show was performed from 20 to 22 June 2019 at Sadler's Wells Theatre.
 She has also acted in various pantomimes.

+Filmography

 Personal life

 Jones married her boyfriend of five years, Neil Jones, a dancer and fellow cast member of Strictly Come Dancing, on 3 August 2013.
 In October 2018, a video and photographs of Jones kissing her celebrity Strictly partner, Seann Walsh, were published.
 On 18 August 2019, Jones and her husband announced that they had separated.